 We provide a comprehensive continuum of care which includes: intervention, general treatment programs, personalized rehabilitation and aftercare.
-Our facilities offer a broad range of treatment options, including inpatient drug and alcohol treatment, intensive outpatient treatment, and long-term drug and alcohol treatment.
+Our facilities offer a broad range of treatment options, including drug and alcohol treatment, intensive outpatient treatment, and long-term drug and alcohol treatment.

 We are one of the few organizations that utilize evidence-based practices measured by our own research department, which has helped us remain at the forefront of innovation and development in the field of mental health.
-Depending upon which program patients choose, they have the option of receiving all phases of care in one centralized location; or they can sign up for the traditional Florida model of treatment, which separates the clinical programs and residential living into two locations.
+Depending upon which program patients choose, they have the option of receiving all phases of care in one centralized location; or they can sign up for the traditional Florida model of treatment, which separates the clinical programs and living into two locations.
 Chiron Recovery Center has developed an all-inclusive recovery experience found nowhere else.

 Chiron Recovery Drug & Alcohol Rehab Programs